IDMNYU/audiolab/docs/synths.md

 The **DoubleDeka Ultrasonic VCO** was Ian Fritz's first [published synthesizer circuit](http://ijfritz.byethost4.com/DD_web.pdf).
 Unlike most modern VCOs, this design uses an ultrasonic oscillator core - the primary oscillator is above the range of human hearing.
 A pair of frequency dividers allow you to lower the pitch into two (subharmonically related) frequencies, each of which is then synthesized by a ten-step waveform outlined by the slide potentiometers on the interface.
 These slider banks represent actual steps in the output wave, similar to a breakpoint function generator such as the [Buchla MARF](https://modularsynthesis.com/roman/buchla248/248marf.htm), and unlike organ drawbars, where the sliders would represent the strengths of different harmonics in the signal.

-Early synthesizers (and some electric organs) used ultrasonic oscillators (electronic or mechanical), and would generate an audible frequency either through frequency division or [heterodyning](https://en.wikipedia.org/wiki/Heterodyne), in a manner similar to a Theremin.
+Early synthesizers (and some electric organs) used electronic or mechanical ultrasonic oscillators, and would generate an audible frequency either through frequency division or [heterodyning](https://en.wikipedia.org/wiki/Heterodyne), in a manner similar to a Theremin.
 Fritz's technique is designed to be more stable and accurate over a wide range of frequencies than traditional VCO designs.
 In addition, the DoubleDeka contains an unusual oscillator sync circuit and a "digital" ring modulator that allow for the creation of a wide range of sounds.

 <img src = "./img/sergefritz_1_1.png" width="70%" title="DoubleDeka Ultrasonic VCO" alt="DoubleDeka Ultrasonic VCO">